FamilySearch/GEDCOM/attribute-event-requests/README.md

 5. **Notes** about other ways this information is encoded in FamilySearch GEDCOM 7 (other than as an event or attribute)

-When an event or attribute type is present in a family history system that does not use GEDCOM, it is appropriate to include it in the table to make the relationship to GEDCOM explicit.
+When an event or attribute type that is part of GEDCOM is present in a family history system that does not use GEDCOM, it is appropriate to include it in the table to make the relationship to GEDCOM explicit.

 ## Guide on the per-proposal sections